wa3dbk/ScribeSalad/README.md

 * **W-Y :** [WhatIf](transcripts/en/WhatIf), [Wisecrack](transcripts/en/Wisecrack), [Wordporn](transcripts/en/Wordporn), [Yale Courses](transcripts/en/YaleCourses), [Your Mom's House Podcast](transcripts/en/YourMomsHousePodcast)

 ## Transcription quality
-These transcriptions are generated automatically using a high-accuracy large-vocabulary continuous speech recognition system (~90% of accuracy in clean conditions : no background noise, no heavy accents and good quality audio).
+Some of the transcriptions originate from YouTube (subtitles uploaded by the video's owner) while the rest are generated automatically using a high-accuracy large-vocabulary continuous speech recognition system (~90% of accuracy in clean conditions : no background noise, no heavy accents and good quality audio).

 ## Filenames and formats
 The transcripts identified using the corresponding YouTube videos IDs and each one is available in three formats : text, vtt (Text Tracks Format) and srt (SubRip Subtitle Format).